Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

+If $\beta$ is a vector space basis of $\mathfrak{g}$, then $\Delta_\beta$ is an elliptic operator.
+If $\mathfrak{G}$ is unimodular, $\Delta_\beta$ coincides with the the Laplace--Beltrami operator for the left-invariant Riemannian metric on $\mathfrak{G}$ induced by the inner product on $\mathfrak{g}$ for which $\beta$ is an orthonormal basis.
+(It is then a standard calculus exercise that the operator $\Delta_\beta$ does not depend on which orthonormal basis $\beta$ is used.)

+If $\beta$ is not a vector space basis for $\mathfrak{g}$, the operator $\Delta_\beta$ is degenerate, but it may still have nice properties.
+H\"ormander's theorem \cite{Hormander1967} asserts that if $\beta$ generates $\mathfrak{g}$ as a Lie algebra (under vector space operations and Lie brackets) then $\Delta_\beta$ is {\em hypoelliptic}, meaning in particular that the associated heat kernel (the fundamental solution $u=u(t,\cdot)$ to the heat equation $\partial_t u =\frac12\Delta_\beta u$, which is the marginal distribution of the Brownian motion at time $t$) is a smooth function on $\mathfrak{G}$, strictly positive if $\mathfrak{G}$ is connected.
+Feller--Markov processes with hypoelliptic generators retain many of the robust properties imbued by ellipticity (such as neighborhood recurrence and unique stationary distributions when $\mathfrak{G}$ is connected), and hence also deserve to be called Brownian motions.

-The sum-of-squares form for the Laplacian allows for a simple description of the Brownian motion in terms of a stochastic differential equation driven by Brownian motion in the Lie algebra.
-Specifically: for a given orthonormal basis $\beta$ of $\mathfrak{g}$, let $\{W_{\xi}\colon\xi\in\beta\}$ be independent standard Brownian motions on $\mathbb{R}$, and define
+The sum-of-squares form \eqref{eq.Laplacian.0} for the Laplacian allows for a simple description of Brownian motion in $\mathfrak{G}$ in terms of a stochastic differential equation driven by standard Brownian motion $W$ in (a subspace of) the Lie algebra $\mathfrak{g}$.
+Specifically: for a given linearly independent set $\beta\subset\mathfrak{g}$, let $\{W_{\xi}\colon\xi\in\beta\}$ be independent standard Brownian motions on $\mathbb{R}$, and define

-(again, a standard exercise shows that the law of the process $W$ does not depend on which orthonormal basis is used).
-Then the Brownian motion satisfies the Stratonovich SDE
+The process $W$ is determined by the inner product on $\mathrm{span}_{\R}\,\beta$ for which $\beta$ is orthonormal; if $\beta'$ is any other orthonormal basis with respect to this inner product, $W_\beta$ and $W_{\beta'}$ have the same law.
+We therefore think of $W$ associated to an inner product on (a subspace of) $\mathfrak{g}$.